oliver006/redis_exporter/README.md

 a username (new in Redis 6.x with ACLs) and a password.

 You can provide the username and password as part of the address, see [here](https://www.iana.org/assignments/uri-schemes/prov/redis) for the official documentation of the `redis://` scheme.
-You can set `-redis.password-file=sample-pwd-file.json` to specify a password file when using the `/scrape` endpoint, It only takes effect when `redis.password == ""`
+You can set `-redis.password-file=sample-pwd-file.json` to specify a password file, it's used whenever the exporter connects to a Redis instance, no matter if you're using the `/scrape` endpoint for multiple instances or the normal `/metrics` endpoint when scraping just one instance.
+It only takes effect when `redis.password == ""`.
+See the [contrib/sample-pwd-file.json](contrib/sample-pwd-file.json) for a working example, and make sure to always include the `redis://` in your password file entries.

 An example for a URI including a password is: `redis://<<username (optional)>>:<<PASSWORD>>@<<HOSTNAME>>:<<PORT>>`